 The next day, preheat the oven to 160ºC/325ºF/gas 3.

-Reduce the heat to low, add the soy sauce and apple soffritto, cook for an additional 5 minutes, then remove from the heat.
+For the shoyu tare, pour the sake and mirin into a pan and bring to the boil on a high heat.
+Leave to bubble away for 4 minutes, then reduce the heat to low, add the soy and apple soffritto, cook for an additional 5 minutes, then remove from the heat.

-Top each bowl with slices of the pork and a halved marinated egg.
-Trim and finely slice the spring onions and chilli (deseed if you like), then scatter over the top to finish.
+Divide between the bowls, using chopsticks to separate, if needed.
+Top each bowl with slices of pork and a halved marinated egg.
+Trim and finely slice the spring onions and chilli (deseed if you like), and scatter over the top to finish.